alavifazel/subtitleShifter/README.md

 # subtitleShifter
 A small python script that shifts all subtitle text by a given time.

-Have even loaded an .srt file and all of the text was off by few seconds (or even milliseconds)?
+Have you ever loaded an .srt file and all of the text was off by a few seconds (or even milliseconds)?
 This small script will fix that for you.
 ```
 python subtitleShifter.py -f <InputFile> -t <TimeToShift>
 ```